lancekrogers/clipsync/README.md

 > **Secure, Real-Time Clipboard Synchronization Across Your Devices**

+⚠️ **EXPERIMENTAL SOFTWARE - UNDER ACTIVE DEVELOPMENT** ⚠️

 ClipSync is a fast, secure, and easy-to-use clipboard synchronization service that keeps your clipboard in sync across macOS and Linux devices.
 Built in Rust for maximum performance and security.

+**Note:** This project is in early development.
+Features may be incomplete, and breaking changes may occur.
+Use at your own risk and always backup important data.

 ```
 Copy on your laptop → Instantly available on your desktop → Paste anywhere